ZaneDubya/MedievaLandsPublic/documentation/Technical/scripting - maps in modern.md

     <File>
     3b      "LMP"
     1b      File format version byte = 0
+    2b      Map index.
+    2b      Revision.
             // In a future version:
+            // For each of walls, floors, ceilings, decos:
-            // 7bit    Texture count for walls, floors, ceilings, decos.
+            // 7bit    Texture count
             // *       7bitprefixedascii paths for textures x Texture count
-    1b      Map index.
     <Map>
     3b      "MAP"
-    1b      Map format version byte = 0
+    1b      Map data format version byte = 0
     1b      Map width in tiles
     1b      Map height in tiles
     <Tile>
-    // 24 bytes at minimum, can be more if there are more than 127 textures or 127 events in the map.
+    // 1 byte if not present, 24 bytes if present, potentially more if there are more than 127 textures or 127 events in the map.
-    6x7bit  Texture indexes for Borders: Walls (NESW), Floor, Ceiling In version 0, Ceiling index is ignored.
+    6x7bit  Texture indexes for level geometry: Floor, Walls (NESW), Ceiling In version 0, Ceiling index is ignored.
-    6x7bit  Texture indexes for Decos: Walls (NESW), Floor, Ceiling.
+    6x7bit  Texture indexes for Decos: Floor, Walls (NESW), Ceiling.
             In version 0, Ceiling index is ignored.
     12x7bit Event indexes for each event type.
 0 = no event.
             Event types are: TileArrive, TileLeave, FaceLook (NESW), FaceStep (NESW), UseItem, UseSpell.